 Making your time count is so important.
 I have been on projects that go from meeting to meeting, coffee break to coffee break.
 You need to concentrate on what you need to do to get the job done.
 I have found that there are days that if I spend an extra hour or two doing an activity for the simple reason that I would not have to worry about it tomorrow, it can do wonders.

 One of the best bits of consultant advice I received was “work like a dog during the week, party like it’s 1999 on the weekend”.
 The key takeaway is to set aside time for work and work!
 When you have a break, take a break.
 When I find that I feel overwhelmed with work, I fall back on the Pomodoro Technique.
 The technique is used to separate work activities into manageable slices, traditionally 25 minutes in length, separated by short breaks.

 Share Your Journey

 There are 2 resources in the GitHub repository for this article.
-The excel sheet is one in which you can enter your own values and see where you come out.
-The second is a PowerBI book that I used as to do the visuals and in a set of tutorials.
+The excel sheet lets you enter your own values and see where you come out.
+The second is a PowerBI book that I used to do the visuals and tutorials.
 Feel free to try them out and let me know what you think.
 The exercise really helped me get a feel for where my year went.